• Skip to main content

 • becomes active the day after your certification term ends

-• means relinquishing the use of your credential until your certification is reactivated
+• means you may not use your credential or hold yourself out as PACC-certified until your certification is reactivated

 You can reinstate your certification status at any time during the three-year inactive term by meeting the renewal eligibility requirements in effect at the time you apply for reinstatement.
 (You must meet any requirements that change during your inactive period.)
 To reactivate, submit an online certification renewal application along with the required recertification fee.